schachris/react-native-visibility-aware-view/README.md

 A view which is aware of its visibility.
 It also tracks itself when the view is scrolled or moved.

+This library supports both architectures.
+The old one and fabric (new arch).

 ## Installation

 ```sh